 It was only in 2006 that the first study was released connecting what spouses go through from infidelity with major trauma (see Barbara Steffens & Marsha Means, Your Sexually Addicted Spouse).
 Just this year another study was released that honed in on the findings from that original study.
-Kevin Skinner concluded that almost 70% of individuals who go through the sexual betrayal of a partner experience most of the symptoms of Post-Traumatic Stress Disorder, or PTSD (see Skinner, Treating Trauma from Betrayal Trauma, 7).
+Kevin Skinner concluded that almost 70% of individuals who go through the sexual betrayal of a partner experience most of the symptoms of Post-Traumatic Stress Disorder, or PTSD (see Skinner, Treating Trauma from Sexual Betrayal, 7).
 5 requirements must be met in order for a qualified professional to diagnose an individual with PTSD.
 Skinner found that in most cases only 1 requirement was missing; most individuals had the remaining 4.
 If 1 was missing, it was typically the requirement of exposure to a life-threatening event.
 Even then, many women still qualify for a PTSD diagnosis because of exposure to Sexually Transmitted Diseases (STD's) or physical violence.
 If an individual has some or most of the requirements, yet lacks 1 or more, they are experiencing Post Traumatic Stress.

 This is a land-mark finding in understanding the significance of what individuals, often women, go through as the result of the betrayal.
-Skinner also discovered that nearly 30% of individuals will struggle with the PTSD or Post Traumatic Stress symptoms for longer than 2 years, but less than 5 years, with an additional almost 25% having continued symptoms longer than 5 years (see Skinner, Treating Trauma From Betrayal Trauma, 29).
+Skinner also discovered that nearly 30% of individuals will struggle with the PTSD or Post Traumatic Stress symptoms for longer than 2 years, but less than 5 years, with an additional almost 25% having continued symptoms longer than 5 years (see Skinner, Treating Trauma From Sexual Betrayal, 29).
 Again, this is significant in showing the extent that many women are struggling.

 I am in the middle of reading a book called Sudden Trauma, by Ross Woolley.
 Although it wasn't written in a betrayal trauma context, he discusses how healthcare professionals can be trained to interact with patients during crisis situations to prevent major trauma.
 The patient needs to interact with someone who knows what is going on and can explain it.
 The patient also needs to be taught what to expect and what may be normal for their situation.
 Although sex addiction is vile and ugly, we cannot turn a blind eye!
 Pornography and sex addiction's significance are becoming more recognized, yet Satan is also slipping the wives drops of poison, too!
 Betrayal trauma has only come to light in the past decade.
 The voices explaining betrayal trauma and how to heal from it are tiny, but growing.
 Any even smaller voice at this point is betrayal trauma brought into a gospel context, specifically, explaining how Christ can help.
 I will wear out my life in bringing the hope of Christ to those battling betrayal trauma!!!